mlflow/mlflow/docs/source/models.rst

 ~~~~~~~~~~~~~
 Diviner is a library that provides an orchestration framework for performing time series forecasting on groups of
 related series.
 Forecasting in ``diviner`` is accomplished through wrapping popular open source libraries such as
-`prophet <https://facebook.github.io/prophet/>`_ and `pmdarima <http://alkaline-ml.com/pmdarima/>`_, offering a
+`prophet <https://facebook.github.io/prophet/>`_ and `pmdarima <http://alkaline-ml.com/pmdarima/>`_.
+The ``diviner``
-simplified set of APIs to generate many time series forecasts from a single input DataFrame and a unified high-level API.
+library offers a simplified set of APIs to generate many time series forecasts from a single input DataFrame and a
+unified high-level API.

 Metrics and Parameters logging for Diviner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Unlike other flavors that are supported in MLflow, Diviner has a concept of grouped models.
+Unlike other flavors that are supported in MLflow, Diviner has the concept of grouped models.
 As a collection of many (perhaps thousands) of individual forecasting models, the burden to the tracking server to log individual metrics and parameters for each of these models is significant.
-For this reason, metrics and parameters are exposed for retrieval from Diviner's APIs as ``Pandas`` ``DataFrames``.
+For this reason, metrics and parameters are exposed for retrieval from Diviner's APIs as ``Pandas`` ``DataFrames``, rather than discrete primitive values.

-For example, let us assume we are forecasting hourly electricity consumption from major cities around the world.
+To illustrate, let us assume we are forecasting hourly electricity consumption from major cities around the world.
 A sample of our input data looks like this:

 ======= ========== =================== =======